 About the Author

 Raymond Bonner practiced law for a decade and taught at the University of California, Davis, School of Law.
-He later became an investigative reporter and foreign correspondent for The New York Times, where he was a member of a Pulitzer Prize–winning team in 1999, and a staff writer at The New Yorker.
+He later became an investigative reporter and foreign correspondent for the New York Times, where he was a member of a Pulitzer Prize–winning team in 1999, and a staff writer at The New Yorker.
 He has also written for The Economist and The New York Review of Books, and blogs at the Daily Beast and theatlantic.com.
-He is the author of Weakness and Deceit: U.S. Policy and El Salvador, which received the Robert F. Kennedy Book Award; Waltzing with a Dictator: The Marcoses and the Making of American Policy, which received the Cornelius Ryan Award from the Overseas Press Club and the Hillman Prize for Book Journalism; and At the Hand of Man: Peril and Hope for Africa’s Wildlife.
+He is the author of Weakness and Deceit: US Policy and El Salvador, which received the Robert F. Kennedy Book Award; Waltzing with a Dictator: The Marcoses and the Making of American Policy, which received the Cornelius Ryan Award from the Overseas Press Club and the Hillman Prize for Book Journalism; At the Hand of Man: Peril and Hope for Africa’s Wildlife; and Anatomy of Injustice.
 He lives in London.